ember-cli/ember-cli.github.io/_posts/2013-04-08-managing-dependencies.md

 {% endhighlight %}

-_Note: Don't forget to make ESLint happy by adding a `/* global MY_GLOBAL */` to your module, or by defining it within the `predefs` section of your `.eslintrc.js` file._
+_Note: Don't forget to make ESLint happy by adding a `/* global MY_GLOBAL */` to your module, or by defining it within the `globals` section of your `.eslintrc.js` file._

 Alternatively, you could generate an ES6 shim to make the library accessible